dingherself/dingherself.github.io/teaching/syllabus-language.md

 *Class Discussion*

-- Value everyone’s contribution to class discussion;
+- Value everyone’s contribution to class discussions;
 - Disagree in a way that takes other people’s ideas seriously and sincerely;
 - Challenge remarks, jokes and examples that are racist, sexist, misogynistic, xenophobic, homophobic, biphobic, transphobic, ableist, ageist, classist, etc.;
 - Keep discussions inclusive by avoiding talking to only a few specific people;